-- Free aids and services to people with disabilities to help them communicate better, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats and other formats) - Free language services to people whose primary language is not English, such as: - Qualified interpreters - Information written in other languages
+- Free aids and services to people with disabilities to help them communicate better, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, and other formats)

+- No-cost language services to people whose primary language is not English, such as:

+- o Qualified interpreters

+- Information written in other languages

-If you need these services, contact the Alliance Member Services Department Monday through Friday, 8 a.m. to 5 p.m. by calling 1-510-747-4567 or toll-free at 1-877-932-2738.
-Or, if you cannot hear or speak well, please call 1-800-735-2929 or 711 to use the California Relay Service.
+If you need these services, contact the Alliance between Monday through Friday, 8 am to 5 pm by calling 1-510-747-4567 or toll-free at 1-877-932-2738.
+Or, if you cannot hear or speak well, call 1-800-735-2929 or 711 to use the California Relay Service.